-Author metrics are used to track how often an author's work is cited, and demonstrate the impact of a researcher's work, for use in grant applications, tenure, promotion and performance reviews.
+Author metrics are used to track how often an author's work is cited, and demonstrate the reach and impact of a researcher's work, for use in grant applications, tenure, promotion and performance reviews.
 An author's impact is frequently quantified in terms of the number of citations to their publications.
-Use Author metric terms and key measuring tools for authors and collaborators to measure your impact.
+Master Author metrics terminology, then use Author metric terms and key measuring tools for authors and collaborators to measure your impact.

 Author metrics are also used to discover key researchers in the field, track the work of colleagues and identify potential collaborators.

 One of the biggest challenges to tracking and analysing an author's impact is having a correct, complete publication list for that author.
-Consider establishing your author profile linking all your publications to a persistent author identifier.
-More information about Researcher Profiles & Networks
+Consider establishing your author profile linking all your publications to a persistent author identifier - see more information in Researcher Profiles & Networks

-For example: A g-index of 20 means that and academic has published at least 20 articles that combined have received at least 400 citations.
+For example: A g-index of 20 means that an academic has published at least 20 articles that combined have received at least 400 citations.

 It was suggested in 2006 by Leo Egghe (See: Theory and practise of the g-index).

 One of the main advantages of the g-Index is the inflated values of this index helps give credit to lesser cited or non-cited work whilst attributing credit for highly-cited papers.

 The i10-Index, used solely by Google Scholar, was introduced in July 2011.
 It calculates the number of academic publications an author has written that have at least ten citations from others.
 This is one way to gauge the productivity of an author.

 i10-Index = the number of publications with at least 10 citations.

 Note: In order to use the i10-Index authors must have a public Google Scholar profile (See: Google Scholar Citations).